 Similarly, when a payment is processed, the bank and the accounts receivable are adjusted automatically by the accounting software.

 Deskera, allows you to integrate your bank directly and track any expenses automatically.
 When you make an expense, the journal entry is automatically created, and it is mapped to the correct ledger account.

-You can also create custom invoices using the provided templates, and send reminders to make sure you don’t miss out on any payments.
+You can also create custom invoices using the provided templates, and send reminders to make sure you don’t miss out on any invoice payments.

 To top it off, creating financial reports with Deskera is as easy as 1-2-3.

 Well, luckily Deskera offers a completely free trial.
 You can sign up here and try out all 3 Deskera platforms - Books, Sales (CRM), & People (HRIS).